ttakahashi21/website/content/en/blog/_posts/2022-12-6-cross-namespace-data-sources-alpha.md

 The enhancement proposal,
 [Provision volumes from cross-namespace snapshots](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots), includes lots of detail about the history and technical implementation of this feature.

-Please get involved by joining the Kubernetes SIG Storage to help us enhance this feature.
+Please get involved by joining the [Kubernetes Storage Special Interest Group (SIG)](https://github.com/kubernetes/community/tree/master/sig-storage) to help us enhance this feature.
 There are a lot of good ideas already and we'd be thrilled to have more!

 ## Acknowledgment

 It takes a wonderful group to make wonderful software.
-Thanks are due to everyone who has contributed to the CrossNamespaceVolumeDataSouce feature, especially (in alphabetical order) Tim Hockin, Masaki Kimura, Michelle Au and Xing Yang.
+Special thanks to the following people for the insightful reviews, thorough consideration and valuable contribution to the CrossNamespaceVolumeDataSouce feature:

+* Michelle Au (msau42)
+* Xing Yang (xing-yang)
+* Masaki Kimura (mkimuram)
+* Tim Hockin (thockin)
+* Ben Swartzlander (bswartz)
+* Rob Scott (robscott)
+* John Griffith (j-griffith)
+* Michael Henriksen (mhenriks)
+* Mustafa Elbehery (Elbehery)

-It’s been a joy to work with y’all on this.
+It’s been a joy to work with y'all on this.